karttur/setup-ide/_posts/2018/2018-01-06-connect-with-psycopg2.md

 ### Psycopg2 as a package in a virtual environments

-If you followed the post on [Conda virtual environments](../conda-environ) you should have a virtual environment for Python (e.g. geoimagine001) installed on your local machine.
-And it should include psycopg2 as this package was added to the list of default packages to install with any new virtual environment.
+If you followed the post on [Conda virtual environments](../conda-environ) you should have a virtual environment for Python (e.g. geoimagine001) setup on your local machine.
+And it should include psycopg2 as this package was added to the [list of default packages to install with any new virtual environment](../conda-environ/#default-packages).

 ### Add psycopg2 to a virtual environment

+if you did setup a virtual python environment as described in the previous section, you can just skip this section.

 You can install new packages into your environment in the usual way that <span class='terminalapp'>conda</span> packages are installed.
 Make sure that the environment into which you want to install a package (psycopg2 in this case) is the active environment: